-- Monitoring Online Trends
+- Online Trend Monitoring

-Actively monitoring online conversations extends beyond well-known corporations, celebrities, and security agencies.
-Being able to monitor the reputation of of individuals is also very important.
-For example, consider the scenarios below:
+Monitoring what is being said online extends beyond global brands, celebrities, and security-conscious departments.
+The ability to monitor the reputation of of an average individual is also very important.
+Consider the following scenarios:

 - A former employee feels disgruntled after being fired.